evilcyber.com

 Fit In X Weeks Programs?

 You no doubt at some point saw advertisements for workout programs that promise you “30 lbs of muscle in six weeks”, “build a six-pack in a month” or “get toned by summer” or some other nonsense.
-It is nonsense precisely because of the reasons we talked about above: A 300 lbs guy who started losing weight and working out in March won’t look like Michelangelo’s David by June and it is physiologically impossible to build enormous amounts of muscle mass in the first weeks of training.

-Of course, it’s entirely up to you to believe that all that muscle materializes out of thin air in the latter six weeks of those programs.
-They do make in a difference in your appearance at some point, but for many people it will take much, much longer than they promise.
+Of course, it’s up to you to believe that all that muscle materializes out of thin air in the latter six weeks of those programs.
+They do make a difference in your appearance at some point, but for many people it will take much, much longer than they promise.

 Picture courtesy of “dave” / morgueFile.